 Finally, it looks like the trend of bar-slash-bottle-shop-slash-kitchen has made it to Perth.
 The brainchild of Ben Braham, an acclaimed architect, and Elliot Moore who curates Perth’s best range of beers and wine at Mane Liquor, new Perth bar Besk is poised to be an absolute cracker.
 The pair picture a neighbourhood venue welcoming all kinds of patrons, offering up craft beers and excellent wine that can be purchased in the bottle shop for takeaway or to be enjoyed on the premises, as well as simple but delicious food and clean and quiet meeting spaces available during the day.
 With Dormilona taking care of house reds and whites, and Brave New Wine and The Beer Farm collaborating on house brews, it’s hard to put into words how downright excited we are for this place to open.

-Set to be the largest standalone venue on the Burswood Peninsula, new Perth pub The Camfield promises to be so much more than just your place for pre- and post- game drinks at the brand new Optus Stadium when it opens this month.
+The largest standalone venue on the Burswood Peninsula, new Perth pub The Camfield opened in February and is so much more than just your place for pre- and post- game drinks at the brand new Optus Stadium.
 At 8,000 square metres, the venue is massive enough to boast six bars, a microbrewery, a beer garden, a function centre and a container bar and restaurant.
 Listing this as just one new venue opening is almost unfair.
 Offering incredible river and CBD views, The Camfield might just be your new go-to for large group outings, celebratory events or pre-drinks for a night on the town.

 Just when you were getting a bit tired of Perth’s current supper clubs, a brand new one comes along in one of the east end’s newest precincts, Hibernian Place, to save the day (or, we should say, the night).
 From the team that has brought us Varnish on King, The Flour Factory and Caballitos, Hadiqa is set to be a lush, rooftop garden oasis inspired by the Middle East.
 Think crushed ice cocktails, dehydrated baby rose petals and refreshing drinks served in gold-rimmed Moroccan tea glasses on the rooftop.
 This place is going to be inner-city escape at it’s best.